ewfx/gaied-ai-beginners/README.md

 ## ⚙️ What It Does
 Explain the key features and functionalities of your project.

+Here’s a detailed explanation of the key features and functionalities of your email processing solution:

+Key Features and Functionalities:
+1. AI-Powered Email Classification
+Uses Gen AI to analyze and categorize emails based on their subject and content includes attachements.

+Identifies common request types such as Adjustment, AU Transfer, Closing Notice etc using keyword-based matching.

+2. OCR (Optical Character Recognition) for Attachments Extracts text from PDF, DOCX, and image files attached to emails.

+Uses pytesseract for OCR-based text extraction from images.

+Enhances images for better OCR accuracy by increasing contrast and converting them to grayscale.

+3. Multi-Format Email Attachment Processing
+Supports multiple file types, including:

+Text-based files (TXT, CSV, JSON)

+Document files (DOCX, PDF)

+Images (JPG, PNG)

+Extracts and stores the extracted text for further analysis.

+4. Email Parsing and Metadata Extraction
+Reads emails from .eml files.

+Extracts critical metadata such as:

+Sender, Recipient, Subject, and Date.

+Processes both plain text and HTML email bodies.

+5. Intelligent Content Classification
+Analyzes the subject line and email body to determine the category of the request.

+Uses a keyword-based matching algorithm to assign a percentage match to each request type.

+6. Automated Email Processing
+Scans an entire folder of emails (.eml files).

+Saves extracted data and classification results as structured JSON files.

+Enables bulk email processing for enterprise use cases.

+7. Secure Attachment Handling
+Saves attachments securely in a specified directory.

+Ensures unsupported file types are not processed.
+This system is designed to automate email processing, improve efficiency in handling customer queries, and enable businesses to respond faster to critical requests.

 ## 🛠️ How We Built It
 Briefly outline the technologies, frameworks, and tools used in development.